tych0/lxd-pkg-ubuntu/specs/rest-api.md

 Renaming to an existing name must return the 409 (Conflict) HTTP code.

 TODO: move to remote host

+## /1.0/images/\<fingerprint\>/export
+### GET (optional secret=SECRET)
+ * Description: Download the image tarball
+ * Authentication: guest or trusted
+ * Operation: sync
+ * Return: Raw file or standard error

+The secret string is required when an untrusted LXD is spawning a new container from a private image stored on a different LXD.

+Rather than require a trust relationship between the two LXDs, the client will POST to /1.0/images/\<fingerprint\>/export to get a secret token which it'll then pass to the target LXD.
+That target LXD will then GET the image as a guest, passing the secret token.

+### POST
+ * Description: Generate a random token and tell LXD to expect it be used by a guest
+ * Authentication: guest or trusted
+ * Operation: async
+ * Return: background operation or standard error

+Input:

+    {
+    }

+Output:

+Standard backround operation with "secret" set to the generated secret string in metadata.

+The secret can only be used once.
+The operation will then complete and the secret will no longer be valid.

+## /1.0/images/aliases
+### GET
+ * Description: list of aliases (public or private based on image visibility)
+ * Authentication: guest or trusted
+ * Operation: sync
+ * Return: list of URLs for aliases this server knows about

+### POST
+ * Description: create a new alias
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input:

+    {
+        'description': "The alias description",
+        'target': "SHA-256",
+        'name': "alias-name"
+    }

+## /1.0/images/aliases/\<name\>
+### GET
+ * Description: Alias description and target
+ * Authentication: guest or trusted
+ * Operation: sync
+ * Return: dict representing an alias description and target

+Output:
+    {
+        'description': "The alias description",
+        'target': "SHA-256"
+    }

+### PUT
+ * Description: Updates the alias target or description
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input:

+    {
+        'description': "New description",
+        'target': "SHA-256"
+    }

+### POST
+ * Description: rename an alias
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input:

+    {
+        'name': "new-name"
+    }

+Renaming to an existing name must return the 409 (Conflict) HTTP code.

+### DELETE
+ * Description: Remove an alias
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input (none at present):

+    {
+    }

 ## /1.0/networks
 ### GET